-Some people use their WordPress site like a blog, while others use it like a website without blogging.
-Both options are available.
+Some people use their WordPress site like a blog, others use it like a website without blogging, and some do both.

 Who should have a WordPress site?